linabeltheengineer/mulesoft-apimanager-cicd/README.md

 **SUMMARY**

-This simple shell script is used to automate the API Manager UI using Anypoint Platform APIs.
+This simple shell script is used to automate the Salesforce - Mulesoft API Manager UI using Anypoint Platform APIs.
 It provides the following functionality:

 1.)
 Create an API Instance